Kal Penn: Acting career

 Penn says that he derived his acting name, Kal Penn, as a lark: "Almost as a joke to prove friends wrong, and half as an attempt to see if what I was told would work (that anglicized names appeal more to a white-dominated industry), I put 'Kal Penn' on my resume and photos."
 His audition callbacks rose by 50 percent.
 He has stated that he prefers his birth name and uses "Kal Penn" only for professional purposes.

 In January 2007, Penn appeared in the first four episodes of the sixth season of 24 as Ahmed Amar, a teenage terrorist.
 Penn says he nearly turned down the role due to personal ethics:

 I have a huge political problem with the role.
 It was essentially accepting a form of racial profiling.
 I think it's repulsive.
 But it was the first time I had a chance to blow stuff up and take a family hostage.
 As an actor, why shouldn't I have that opportunity?
 Because I'm brown and I should be scared about the connection between media images and people's thought processes?

 Also in January 2007, he appeared in the spoof comedy Epic Movie as well as the television show Law & Order: Special Victims Unit.
 In May 2007, Penn received the Asian Excellence Award for Outstanding Actor for his performance in The Namesake.
 In fall 2007, Penn joined the cast of the Fox medical drama House as a fellowship applicant.

 E! reported that Penn had signed on as a regular on the show along with Olivia Wilde and Peter Jacobson and this was confirmed in the plot of the episode "Games".
 Penn continued with the series through to the episode "Simple Explanation", which aired April 6, 2009.
 He made an additional appearance as Lawrence Kutner on the fifth-season finale, "Both Sides Now", that aired on May 11, 2009.
 However, due to his new job at the White House, Penn could not be present for the filming of this episode.
 The clip of him saying "Too bad it isn't true" was taken from a previous filming.
 Penn returned to the show for the series finale.

-In addition to his role on the TV series House, he is best known from his role in Harold & Kumar, as Kumar Patel, a pothead who goes with Harold Lee (John Cho) to White Castle for a hamburger.
+In addition to his role on the TV series House, he is best known for his role in Harold & Kumar, as Kumar Patel, a pothead who goes with Harold Lee (John Cho) to White Castle for hamburgers.
 Unlike his character, he does not smoke marijuana, saying it is not for him, nor does he eat meat.